buraglio/forwardingplane.net/content/post/2020-03-05-the-contrasted-differences-of-types-of-networks.md

 ---

 <!-- wp:paragraph -->
 <p>Today more than ever, networking has fundamental similarities.
 The days of routing IPX/SPX, AppleTalk, Banyan Vines or provisioning ATM and Frame Relay links are moving into the past.
 Most networks are now based on ethernet*.
 Most run at least IPv4 as a routed protocol.
 They leverage similar connectivity techniques such as an interior gateway protocol, a layer2 mechanism such as VLANs or VPLS, and an identifiable border (e.g. an autonomous system).
-This, however, is where the similarities mostly end.&nbsp;While it is true that in networking there are problems and there are solutions, the differences and uniqueness of particular environments creates a quick divergence of what a reasonable solution is to a given problem.  </p>
+This, however, is where the similarities mostly end.
+While it is true that in networking there are problems and there are solutions, the differences and uniqueness of particular environments creates a quick divergence of what a reasonable solution is to a given problem. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->